Contextualized Perturbation for Textual Adversarial Attack

 Each action is associated with a score, measuring how likely it can ``confuse'' $f$: denote by $a(\vx)$ the output of applying action $a$ to $\vx$.
 The score is then the negative probability of predicting the gold label from $f$, using $a(\vx)$ as the input:

 \emph{Only one} of the three actions can be applied at each position, and we select the one with the highest score.
-This constraint aims to avoid multiple modifications around the same position, e.g., merging ``New York'' into ``Seattle'' and then replacing it with ``Boston''.\footnote{ Multiple actions at the same position can be replaced by one.
-In preliminary experiments, we found that constraining one action per position yields better performance in terms of fluency and grammaticality.}
+This constraint aims to avoid multiple modifications around the same position, e.g., merging ``New York'' into ``Seattle'' and then replacing it with ``Boston''.

 Actions are iteratively applied to the input, until an adversarial example is found or a limit of actions $T$ is reached.
 Each step selects the highest-scoring action from the remaining ones.
 Algorithm~\ref{alg:oscar} summarizes the above procedure.\footnote{ \Insert and \Merge actions change the text length.
 When any of them is applied, we accordingly change the text indices of affected actions remaining in $\gA$. }